20 Worst Towns for Retirees in Arizona

 Winslow is famous for being mentioned in the Eagles’ song “Take It Easy” and its historic Route 66 attractions.
 The town has a unique charm with a population of about 9,600 people.

-The cultural attractions are a draw, but the practical aspects of living in Winslow can be challenging for retirees.
+The cultural attractions are a draw, but the practical aspects of day-to-day life in Winslow may take some adjustment.

 7. Holbrook, Arizona